Bill Acosta, who starred at Luxor and Flamingo, to be honored in Vegas

 The night we chatted, in the spring of 1999, Acosta had just opened at his “Lasting Impressions” at Pharaoh’s Theater at Luxor.
 We know that room today as Atrium Showroom, where Carrot Top and “Fantasy” perform.
 Built for Bill nearly a quarter-century ago, it is still home to hit shows.

 Acosta started peppering his show with impressions.
-Acosta wold open for the top touring headliners of the day, including Henny Youngman, Lola Falana, Ben Vereen, Frankie Valli and Rodney Dangerfield.
+Acosta would open for the top touring headliners of the day, including Henny Youngman, Lola Falana, Ben Vereen, Frankie Valli and Rodney Dangerfield.

 Acosta’s time as a Las Vegas headliner was impressive, though too brief.
-He headlined at Luxor for a little less than two years, then moved his expanded orchestral production to Flamingo Showroom (where he worked with legendary pianist Vince Falcone, and the venerable Joey Singer).
+He headlined at Luxor for a little less than two years, then moved his expanded orchestral production to Flamingo Showroom, where he worked with legendary pianist Vince Falcone and the venerable Joey Singer.
 He went on to headline a few performances at Suncoast Showroom.
-But Acosta was forced to call it a career in June 2008, as his decining health began to strip him of his stage skills.
+But Acosta was forced to call it a career in June 2008 as his declining health began to strip him of his stage skills.

 Acosta’s career was effectively over by the time he was 61.